politiscales-kr/politiscales-kr.github.io/questions-kr.md

 ### 생태주의/산업주의

-**Ecology** in politics privileges the protection of the environment by limiting as much as possible the impact of human activities on the biodiversity even if it implies to limit the these human activities by modifying more or less radically our current way of life.
+**생태주의** in politics privileges the protection of the environment by limiting as much as possible the impact of human activities on the biodiversity even if it implies to limit the these human activities by modifying more or less radically our current way of life.

-**Production** privileges human needs notably by supporting the increase of the production or the use of methods that have an uncertain impact on the environment.
+**산업주의** privileges human needs notably by supporting the increase of the production or the use of methods that have an uncertain impact on the environment.

 71. It is not acceptable that human actions should lead to the extinction of species.
 72. GMOs should be forbidden outside research and medical purposes.